LewisWBeverly/LewisWBeverly.github.io/NikeStore_ERD.md

 ## Entity Descriptions

 ### Product
-This entity shows what the item is
+This entity shows what the item is:
-The Style of product
+The style of product
-The Color and Price
+The color and price

 ### Customer
-This entity shows the customer making the purchase
+This entity shows the customer making the purchase,
-Name, email and address of customer
+name, email and address of customer.

 ### Sale.
 This entity represents the sale made by the store.
 Contains the customers number, their address and total sale

 ### Inventory
-This entity contains the name of the products inventory ID
+This entity contains the name of the products inventory ID.
 Contains amount in inventory

 ## Relationship